Beyond Linear Surrogates: High-Fidelity Local Explanations for Black-Box Models: Method

 \subsection{N-ball Sampling}

-In this method, synthetic data are generated within a unit hypersphere, and then they are scaled by radius r (region of interest), translating them to be centred at $x$.

-LIME samples randomly through the entire feature space and then weighs those samples based on the proximity to the instance $x$ being explained.
-However, this does not fully capture the true decision boundary around the local region around $x$, as training samples further away are also considered.
+In this method, synthetic data are generated within a unit hypersphere and then scaled by radius r (the region of interest), thereby translating them to be centred at $x$.
+LIME samples randomly from the entire feature space and then weights those samples based on their proximity to the instance $x$ being explained.
+However, this does not fully capture the true decision boundary in the local region around $x$, since training samples farther away are also considered.
 Instead, N-ball Sampling allows us to sample directly from the desired distribution around the local region of $x$.
 This generates samples that follow the dataset distribution around the instance x and attempts to localize the decision boundary.

-Fishman~\cite{fishman}, and Harman and Lacko~\cite{harman} present an efficient way for generating points uniformly within an $n$-dimensional hypersphere (i.e., $n$-sphere).
-Specifically, if $Y \sim N(0,1)$, then the normalized vector
+Fishman~\cite{fishman} and Harman and Lacko~\cite{harman} present an efficient method for generating points uniformly within an $n$-dimensional hypersphere (i.e., an $n$-sphere).
+If $Y \sim \mathcal{N}(0,1)$, then the normalized vector $S_n = \frac{Y}{\|Y\|}$ is uniformly distributed on a unit $n$-sphere.
+By further scaling,

-is uniformly distributed on the surface of the unit $n$-sphere.
-By further scaling this vector with $U^{1/n}$, where $U \sim \text{Uniform}(0,1)$, we obtain points uniformly distributed within the unit $n$-ball, the region enclosed by the sphere.
+where $U \sim \mathcal{U}(0,1)$, we obtain samples that are uniformly distributed within the unit $n$-ball, i.e., the region enclosed by the $n$-sphere.
 This sampling approach ensures that all generated points lie strictly within the target region, bounded by a radius $r$ around $x$.
-As a result, a surrogate model can be trained on more relevant samples, thereby improving its ability to approximate the reference model.
-This leads to more robust outcomes with reduced variance across different runs of the algorithm.
+As a result, a surrogate model can be trained on more relevant samples, thereby improving its ability to approximate the reference model's local behaviour.
+This can lead to more robust outcomes with reduced variance across algorithm runs.

+Sampling is performed in two stages: first, unit vectors are generated by sampling from a Gaussian distribution and normalizing each vector to unit length.
+This ensures points are uniformly distributed over the surface of a unit $n$-dimensional hypersphere in $\mathbb{R}^n$, where $n$ is the dimensionality of the feature space of instance $x$.
+Second, radii are sampled according to the cumulative distribution function (CDF) weighted by distance kernel, and each vector is scaled by its corresponding radius to obtain the perturbation within the $n$-sphere.
+The cumulative distribution function for the radius of a sample is

+where $K(\cdot)$ is the distance kernel defined on the interval $[0, r_{\max}]$, where the maximum radius $r_{\max} > 0$ may vary depending on the kernel.
+Sampling is done from Eq. \eqref{eq:cdf} using inverse transform sampling.
+Since the corresponding inverse CDF does not generally have a closed-form solution (e.g., for the Gaussian kernel used in LIME), it is approximated numerically.
+Given a uniform random variable $u \sim \mathcal{U}(0,1)$, the sampled radius $r$ is obtained as